Tatra Mountains: Winds

 On 19 November 2004, large parts of the forests in the southern Slovak part of the High Tatras were damaged by a strong wind storm.
-Three million cubic metres of trees were uprooted, two people died, and several villages were totally cut off.
+Three million cubic metres (1,864 square miles) of trees were uprooted, two people died, and several villages were totally cut off.
 Further damage was done by a subsequent forest fire, and it will take many years until the local ecology is fully recovered.

 Flora

 The Tatra Mountains have a diverse variety of plant life.
+Many of the plant species are also found in the Alps.
 They are home to more than 1,000 species of vascular plants, about 450 mosses, 200 liverworts, 700 lichens, 900 fungi, and 70 slime moulds.
 There are five climatic-vegetation belts in the Tatras.

 The distribution of plants depends on altitude: